kakipo/kakipo.github.io/source/zowlog/index.markdown

 It appends your memo to a note created once a day.
 You'll never have to worry about messed up your notebooks.

-Evernote must be running in order to use this application.

 ![ZowLog](/images/zowlog/capture-1.png)